mgreenw/JumboSmash/src/server/docs/auth/send-verification-email.md

 ### OR

-**Condition** : The UTLN is valid but the member is not an undergraduate
+**Condition** : The email is valid but the member is not an undergraduate

 **Code** : `400 BAD REQUEST`